 Planning for Progress

-Staff use long term planning and skills documents in order to plan blocks of learning.
+Staff use the Elevate Progression Document in order to plan blocks of learning.
 This provides a learning focus and purpose for the different projects across the year, ensuring skills are covered reliably, teaching is correctly pitched and progression across different year groups is built upon.

 Teachers use Insight to assess children against year group objectives and skills, evidencing coverage and ensuring ‘gaps’ are used to inform planning and make judgements.

-The subject leader can then use Insight data and evidence in sketchbooks in order to monitor curriculum coverage, skills progression and pupil attainment.
+The subject leader can then use Insight data and evidence in Art books in order to monitor curriculum coverage, skills progression and pupil attainment.
 The subject leader is a point of call for staff in terms of subject knowledge and providing ideas for teaching.